fsbflavio/Hangfire.Oracle/README.md

 # Hangfire.Oracle - Oracle Storage for Hangfire Background Jobs
 This repository contains an Oracle implementation of Hangfire for running fire-and-forget, delayed and recurring background jobs in .NET.

+It supports both .NET Core and .NET Framework applications.

 Hangfire.Oracle.Core was originally forked from [Hangfire.Oracle.Core](https://github.com/akoylu/Hangfire.Oracle.Core), which is no longer maintained.
 This project aims to provide an up-to-date Oracle storage option for Hangfire with support for recent .NET versions.

 Changes include: